aptnotes/data/README.md

 ## APTnotes.csv
 [APTnotes.csv](https://github.com/aptnotes/data/blob/master/APTnotes.csv)
-This a CSV summary file used to keep track of all the goodness
+This a CSV summary file used to keep track of all the data

 ### Format